Principle of X-ray CT

 shower-like artifact

-In the case, the center of rotation and the optical axis are misaligned, so an accurate image cannot be obtained unless correction is performed during the image composition.
+In this case, the center of rotation and the optical axis are misaligned, so an accurate image cannot be obtained unless a correction is performed during the image composition.

 In this case, the position of the fault changes in coincidence with the rotation of the rotatable stage, so care must be taken when constructing the image.